Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Iterm2-Zsh.md

 ## Zsh

-Type `ZSH --version` in terminal.
+Type `Zsh --version` in terminal.
 If the ZSH version is displayed, then ZSH is installed.
 Otherwise, you need to install Zsh.

 ```bash
 $ brew install zsh